 If you have breast cancer, you may want to talk to someone who knows what you’re feeling – someone who has “been there.”
 The American Cancer Society can help through our free Reach To Recovery program.
 We can match you with a volunteer who will talk with you about coping with a breast cancer diagnosis and treatment.
 Every volunteer is trained and is a breast cancer survivor.
 They know what it’s like to hear the words “You have breast cancer.”

 I Can Cope®

 I Can Cope® is a free online educational program for people facing cancer and their families and friends.
-The program is comprised of self-paced classes that can be taken any time, day or night.
+The program is comprised of self-paced classes that can be taken anytime, day or night.
 Take as few or as many classes as you like.
-Many topics are offered such as information about cancer, managing treatments and side effects, healthy eating during and after treatment, communicating with family and friends, finding resources, and more.
-These free classes are available any time at www.cancer.org/onlineclasses.
+Many topics are offered, such as information about cancer, managing treatments and side effects, healthy eating during and after treatment, communicating with family and friends, finding resources, and more.
+These free classes are available at www.cancer.org/onlineclasses.

 Cancer Survivors NetworkSM

-Every day, thousands of cancer patients need a ride to treatment, but some may not have a way to get there.
+Every day, thousands of cancer patients need a ride to treatment or cancer-related medical appointments, but some may not have a way to get there.
 If finding a ride is a problem for you, we may be able to help.
-Our Road To Recovery program provides free rides to and from treatment for people with cancer who do not have a ride or are unable to drive themselves.
-Volunteer drivers donate their time and the use of their cars so that patients can get the lifesaving treatments they need.
+Our Road To Recovery program provides free rides to and from treatment and medical appointments for people with cancer who do not have a ride or are unable to drive themselves.
+Volunteer drivers donate their time and the use of their cars so that patients can get the potentially lifesaving treatments they need.